Physical Sciences 108

 Project bulk discounts may be available.
 Please e-mail Terry at email@example.com for more information.

-The MAC Teaching/Prep Lab is a fully equipped lab available for your use free of charge provided you submit your samples for sequencing and genotyping to the MAC Service Core lab!
+The MAC Teaching/Prep lab is a fully equipped lab available for your use free of charge provided you submit your samples for sequencing and genotyping to the MAC Service Core lab!
 Refrigerator and/or freezer space is available.
 NEW!
-You must reserve time on the instruments using the online database.
+An equipment use/check out form is online for download and will be available in the Training/Prep Lab.
+You must fill out a form for each visit to the Lab indicating which equipment you've used and your agreement to abide by MAC Policy.

-Access to the lab is through a card lock using your campus WyoOne ID.
+Access to the lab is through a card lock using your campus ID.
 All users of the facility will be "checked out" on the use of the equipment and laboratory procedures and etiquette.
-For access, please contact the MAC.
-Access will be recorded for all users and activated/deactivated at will.
+For access, please contact Terry McClean.
+Access will be recorded for all users and activated/deactivated at my will.

 Acknowledgement of facility contributions is expected in publications that include any data generated in the facility; for example, when fee-for-service is performed with no method development and minimum effort by Core personnel.